Adaptive experiment design for LTI systems: Numerical illustration: -gain estimation

-where $\beta_K $, $\beta_R $ and $\beta_D $ are small positive numbers set to ensure the positivity condition (\ref{dfn-K-Q}), the persistent excitation condition (\ref{dfn-Ru}) and the unique solution condition (\ref{RuRD}).
+where $R_u(\tht )$ is the symmetric Toeplitz matrix with $r$ as first column and $ \beta_R$ is a small positive number set to ensure the persistent excitaion condition.

-As in \cite{gerencser09}, the optimization is made with the MATLAB toolbox YALMIP (\cite{lofberg04}) and the solver {\rm sdpt3} (\cite{toh06}).
-Spectral factorization is used to compute the coefficients $\hf_{j} (\tht_{n})$, for $0 \le j \le m$, of input filter (\ref{dfn-F-adaptive}) from the solution $\hr (\tht_n)$ of optimization problem (\ref{numerical-final_form}).
-And then the input signal generator (\ref{input-ss}) of the form (\ref{ss-realization-m0})-(\ref{ss-realization-m1}) is obtained as a state-space realization of the transfer function (\ref{dfn-F-adaptive}).
+As in \cite{gerencser09}, the optimization is made with the MATLAB toolbox YALMIP (\cite{gahinet95} and \cite{lofberg04}) and the solver {\rm sdpt3} (\cite{toh06}).
 The conditions of Theorem \ref{thm-convergence-adaptive} are satisfied for the procedure described above, which implies that the parameter estimates will converge to the true value almost surely and the asymptotic accuracy for the adaptive design will be the same as for the optimal input.